xamarin/WebSharp/docs/getting-started/getting-started-websharp-building-assemblies.md

 The `nuget.config` file is a project specific file.
 It allows control over settings as they apply to this project.
 NuGet uses multiple files to configure how NuGet packages can be consumed.
 We will not go into all those possibilities here but a good overview is here: [Configuring NuGet behavior](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior)

-> :bilb:Since we do not have `WebSharp.js` available in the NuGet main repository yet we will be using a local repo from our build.
+> :bulb:Since we do not have `WebSharp.js` available in the NuGet main repository yet we will be using a local repo from our build.

-To setup a local `WebSharp` repository take a look at the following [Setting up Package Source](https://github.com/xamarin/WebSharp/blob/master/docs/vsc/vsc-package-sources.md)
+To setup a local `WebSharp` repository take a look at the following [Setting up Package Sources](https://github.com/xamarin/WebSharp/blob/master/docs/vsc/vsc-package-sources.md)

 If for some reason the local `WebSharp` package source is not working for your operating system you can use this file to set the package repository path for `WebSharp.js` on the project level.